mapzen/opzworks/README.md

 * `ssh`: generate and update SSH configuration files.

-  Every stack will be iterated over to generate the config.
   Host names are based off the stack naming convention, `project_name::env::region`

   For example, if we have a host 'api1' in the stack apiaxle::prod::us-east, the resultant hostname will be `api1-apiaxle-prod-us-east`